jacobvc/Neopixel-Display-System/NeopixelServer/README.md

 * Adafruit_NeoMatrix
 * ESPAsyncWebServer

 The implementation uses WiFi Smartconfig.
-[Install the ESP32 Smart Config App](https://play.google.com/store/apps/details?id=com.khoazero123.iot_esptouch_demo) and configure it.
-When it successfully connects to WiFi, it scrolls the IP address on the display.
+[Install the ESP32 Smart Config App](https://play.google.com/store/apps/details?id=com.khoazero123.iot_esptouch_demo) and use it configure the access point connecton.
+When it successfully connects to WiFi, the IP address scrolls on the display.

 Open that IP address in a browser to control the device.